I got an email regarding my last post on Blocking Sets from my friend and fellow instructor, Marlon Anthony Wilson. Here’s what he had to say: […]

 Check out this article from the Karate Nerd’s 51 Awesome ways to practice kata.
 Please stay a while and check out his other posts.
 He also […]

 Doing kata in the traditional manner requires a calm mind and steady stance.
-There is a difference between the glitzy, acrobatic extreme kata and the […]
+There is a difference between performing kata in the traditional manner, which […]

 Training with Music and Drums to Develop Rhythm in Kata